Tax Management India. Com

 X X X X Extracts X X X X

-..... ime of death, making a demand.
+..... the time of death, making a demand.
 There are specific allegations of harassment against the Accused on the ground of dowry.
 An order without reasons is fundamentally contrary to the norms which guide the judicial process.
 The administration of criminal justice by the High Court cannot be reduced to a mantra containing a recitation of general observations.
 That there has been a judicious application of mind by the judge who is deciding an application Under Section 439 of the Code of Criminal Procedure must emerge from the quality of the reasoning which is embodied in the order granting bail.
 While the reasons may be brief, it is the quality of the reasons which matters the most.
-That is because the reasons in a judicial order unravel the thought .....
+That is because the reasons in a judicial order unravel the t .....

 X X X X Extracts X X X X